JumpmanFR/MotherInternational/README.md

 * *(For operators)* Support for UPS and IPS patch formats.

 ### New features from this version 3 on the Web
-* Includes 37 translation projects, or 89 translation patches if you count all included patch versions (as of December 22nd, 2024).
+* Includes 37 translation projects, or 90 translation patches if you count all included patch versions (as of January 2nd, 2025).
 * Can *unpatch* ROMs and apply multiple patches successively, allowing to translate a game from any language to any other (no need to input the base Japanese ROM specifically).
 * Based on the same principle, can update your ROM if you’re using an older version of the same translation.
 * Supports special additional patches designed to be applied over existing translations (like better sound and such); the program automatically finds a route from your current ROM to the translation and special features you want.